The Whitworth is currently closed until further notice.

 Please check back here and follow us on social media for regular updates.

 Caring for the health and wellbeing of our visitors, staff and volunteers is our priority.
-Following careful consideration and advice from Public Health England on the coronavirus (COVID-19) pandemic, we will remain closed until further notice.
+Following careful consideration and advice from Public Health England on the coronavirus (COVID-19) pandemic, from Thursday 5 November we will remain closed until further notice.

 For the time being, Whitworth Park is open to the public for exercise and wellbeing on the understanding that people follow government guidelines and follow social distancing protocols and keep at least 2 metres or 6 feet apart.